adm39/frontend/README.md

 # "grimey savages that's what we are" - Team Savage
 This is the entire contents of our webpage in /var/www/frontend.
 Front End for teamsavage.com

+Registration succesful, Email confirmation successful, Backup Email confirmations, Login successful.
+The access-controlled page holds the data & can only be accessed when logged in.